Contesting a Will in Victoria

 In Victoria, a person with an interest in a deceased estate can challenge the validity of the deceased’s Will if the circumstances demonstrate that when the Will was made, the deceased lacked capacity or was under undue influence, pressure, or duress to make the Will against their own wishes, or if the deceased had lost their testamentary capacity due to factors such as memory loss, or if the Will was forged.

-Who can challenge a Will in Victoria?
+Who can challenge a will in Victoria?

 A person may challenge a Will in Victoria if they are:

-Preliminary Steps That You Can Do Before Seeing a lawyer
+Preliminary Steps That You Can Do Before Seeing a Lawyer

-1. Visit the Supreme Court website – Probate Office Applications Index, and enter the deceased’s last name and year of death or date of death to see if probate has been granted for the deceased’s estate.
+1. Visit the Supreme Court website – Probate Office Applications Index and enter the deceased’s last name and year of death or date of death to see if probate has been granted for the deceased’s estate.

 2. If Probate has been granted – see immediately Wills & Estate Lawyers.